QiStark/learngit_liaoxf/readme2.txt

-git is distuibuted version control system.
+git is a big trouble to dingqi
-Git is free software distributed uder the Gpl.